- What do I need to know about the two zones for the overnight winter parking ban?

 - Never park on the sidewalk and when parked in a driveway, make sure your vehicle isn't hanging over into the right-of-way.
 These vehicles are dangerous obstacles for crews and prevents proper clearing of sidewalks.
 NOTE: Vehicles obstructing snow clearing efforts can be ticketed and towed.

 Residents are asked to stay home, if possible, whenever there is a major snowfall in the forecast.
-If there is a parking ban in effect, remove cars from the street or they will be ticketed or towed.
+If there is an overnight winter parking ban in effect, remove cars from the street or they will be ticketed or towed.
 This is important to facilitate efficient and safe clearing and ensure access for emergency vehicles.

 If you must put out garbage, recycling or green bins during or after a storm, please ensure they don’t interfere with street or sidewalk snow plowing.
 If you’re unsure whether waste collection will happen, check online for the status of municipal services or call 311.